kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/07-cust-queries-hooks/03-mult-promises-async.md

-# Multiple Query Promises with Async:Await
+# Multiple Query Promises with Async-Await
 ## Task
 * When you click on a tag you will only see the stores associated with that tag
 * This will be `two` queries inside of one controller method